7 imported COVID-19 cases reported in Shanghai

 The city reported seven new imported novel coronavirus cases on Sunday, said the Shanghai Health Commission on Monday morning.

-The first patient is a Chinese visiting relatives in the UK who arrived at the Shanghai Pudong International Airport on November 30.
+The first patient is a Chinese living in Germany who arrived at the Shanghai Pudong International Airport on December 6.

-The second patient is a Chinese studying in the US who arrived at the Shanghai airport on December 3.
+The second patient is a Chinese living in Spain who arrived at the Shanghai airport on December 8.

-The third to seventh patients are Chinese working in Russia who arrived at the Shanghai airport on December 4 on the same flight.
+The third and fourth patients are Chinese working in Russia who arrived at the Shanghai airport on December 11 on the same flight with the fifth and sixth patients who are Russian onboard.

+The seventh patient is a Chinese studying in the UK who arrived at the Shanghai airport on December 12.

 No new locally transmitted or suspected cases were reported in the past 24 hours, according to the commission.